-This seems to be due to a compatibility issue between the vJoy driver and other HID (e.g. joysticks, game pads, mice, keyboard, trackball, etc)-drivers.
-More specifically – it seems to be an issue with USB-devices that has been installed under Windows 7 or 8 and then been brought along during the Windows 10 upgrade.
+This seems to be due to a compatibility issue between the vJoy driver and other HID (e.g., joysticks, gamepads, mice, keyboards, trackball, etc.)-drivers.
+More specifically, it seems to be an issue with USB devices installed under Windows 7 or 8 and then brought along during the Windows 10 upgrade.

-It should be possible to detect these USB-devices by opening the device manager and select “Show hidden devices” under the “View” menu.
-Devices that has “…not migrated” under events seems to be the main source of problems.
-Try uninstalling these devices, reboot and let Windows 10 find new working drivers (or download and install them yourself).
+It should be possible to detect these USB devices by opening the device manager and selecting “Show hidden devices” under the “View” menu.
+Devices that have “…not migrated” under events seem to be the main source of problems.
+Try uninstalling these devices, rebooting, and letting Windows 10 find new working drivers (or download and install them yourself).